risherlock/FloatSat/README.md

 ## How to setup a new project?

 Allow me to make a deduction, if I may?
-I know what you are thinking right now: *So far, these instructions only showed us how to run a single example file.
-What if I have to add different header/.cpp files?
-How do I create a project with my own folder structures?*
+I know what you are thinking right now: *so far, these instructions have only shown us how to run a single example file.
+What if I need to add different header and .cpp files?
+How do I create a project with my own folder structure?*

-I am glad you asked it.
-Here is a solution with following imaginary folder system.
+I’m glad you asked!
+Here is a solution using the following imaginary folder structure.

 ```
 |.